New Revenue Recognition Standard is Fast Approaching

 Maybe.
 Do you have reporting requirements that require you to prepare financial statements in accordance with U.S. GAAP?
 If so, then you must consider this new standard.
 Luckily for you, it shouldn’t significantly impact how Architects, Engineers, and Contractors recognize revenue; as long as your company recognizes revenue along with the effort incurred.

 Just be aware that there are twists and turns to the new standard that you need to consider.

 What do I Need to Know?

-With the new accounting standard, a major point to remember is that revenue recognition should reflect the transfer of goods and services to a customer in an amount the entity expects to be entitled (for those goods or services).
+With the new accounting standard, a major point to remember is that revenue recognition should reflect the transfer of goods and services to a customer in an amount the entity expects to be entitled to (for those goods or services).
 In general, firms billing for time won’t be impacted much by the standard.
-If the service creates value to the customer as a function of time incurred, the firm has earned the revenue.
+If the service creates value for the customer as a function of time incurred, the firm has earned the revenue.

 The core revenue recognition principle is that revenue should be recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 In more basic terms, this means that Architects, Engineers, and Contractors will continue to recognize revenue based on effort incurred, for the most part.